Frequently Asked

 My dog has a torn cruciate ligament (ACL or CCL) and surgery is not an option, what can we do to help?

 We can help!
-If your pet is not a candidate for surgical repair, we have several options to help build and maintain strength in both the affected limb, and the opposite limb.
-We will also help to address pain, stability, and mobility in order to get you dog back to the best quality of life possible.
+If your pet is not a candidate for surgical repair, we have several options to help build and maintain strength in both the affected limb and the opposite limb.
+We will also help to address pain, stability, and mobility in order to get your dog back to the best quality of life possible.

 I am worried about cost.
 Is rehab affordable?